 7. Monitoring, Safety, and When to Slow Down

-A health-first plan for healthy weight loss should be measurable.
-Before and during changes, it helps to check blood pressure, waist circumference, blood glucose when relevant, sleep, energy, and exercise tolerance.
+A health-first plan should be measurable — use the scorecard earlier in this article, checked at intervals appropriate to your risk level, rather than a one-off assessment.
 If the plan causes dizziness, chest pain, severe fatigue, worsening mood, or repeated binge-restrict cycles, the programme needs to be adjusted.

 Medical review is essential if the patient has uncontrolled diabetes, chest pain, shortness of breath, severe dizziness, new neurological symptoms, or any other sign that exercise may be unsafe.
 Exercise should be paused and the patient referred for medical assessment when clinical red flags appear.